 Great time and effort has gone into developing a Speechranks system that takes into account the needs of competitors in different organizations/leagues and in areas of differing student participation.
 Two means of acknowledging performance were decided upon, one method using mathematical percentile finishes and the second using mathematical consistency.

-Speechranks recognizes that there is no means of accurately determining the level of competition between one event and the next, and from one tournament to the next, and from one league to the next.
-It is also impossible to fairly “weight” different events at different tournaments in different leagues.
+Speechranks recognizes that there is no means of accurately determining the level of competition between one event and the next, and from one tournament to the next, and from one organization/league to the next.
+It is also impossible to fairly “weight” different events at different tournaments in different organizations/leagues.
 Thus, it is vitally important to utilize mathematical models that exclude interpretive bias in producing calculated results.
-This eliminates the arbitrary assignment of points for a particular place of finish in any event, tournament, or league.
+This eliminates the arbitrary assignment of points for a particular place of finish in any event, tournament, or organization/league.

 A student’s or team’s three best finishes are utilized to compute Rank Points.
 Students/Teams that attend one or more National Championship (NC) tournaments will have their point totals from those tournaments added to their scores.
 A student/team may thus have the point total from their three best preliminary tournaments plus a NC tournament.
 This equals four tournaments for those students attending a NC tournament.
 (For students/teams that attend two NC tournaments, they may use the results from both NC tournaments if this helps their point total.
 They would still have points from a total of four tournaments.)

 The complete Points and Recognition (Green Check Mark) document can be downloaded from the blue link at the top of this page.